Republic Day: December

+12 December in Kenya

+On 12 December 1963, Kenya gained independence from the United Kingdom.
+Exactly one year later, on 12 December 1964, it became a republic within the Commonwealth of Nations.
+The Swahili word for republic is jamhuri, and 12 December is celebrated annually as Jamhuri Day, Kenya's national republic holiday.

 13 December in Malta

 On 13 December 1974, the constitution of Malta was substantially revised, transforming the former British colony from a Commonwealth Realm into a republic within the Commonwealth.
 The British Monarch ceased to be recognised as Reġina ta' Malta (Queen of Malta) and the new Head of State was President Sir Anthony Mamo.
 This occasion is marked every year as Republic Day (Maltese: Jum ir-Repubblika) in Malta.
 The monument of Republic Day is at Marsa.

 18 December in Niger

 18 December 1958 is commemorated in the Republic of Niger as Republic Day, the national holiday.
 Although not the date of formal, complete independence from France, 18 December marks the founding of the Republic and creation of the Presidency of the Republic of Niger, following the constitutional changes of the French Fifth Republic, and the elections of 4 December 1958 held across The French Colonial possessions.
 Nigeriens consider this date to be the founding of their nation.
 Between 18 December 1958 and 5 August 1964, Niger remained a semi-autonomous Republic within the French Community.

 The 16th is celebrated in Niger with official festivals and appearances of political leaders, as well as public parties and festivities.
 The 50th-anniversary celebrations were held in 2006, centered not in the capital, but in the regional center of Tillabéry, and surrounded by sports, musical and arts competitions, the opening of new buildings, a National Youth Festival, and other public festivities.